Discover Your Partner in Horseback Riding Lessons

 Having the right equipment is essential for a safe and enjoyable riding experience.
 Here are some key items you will need:

 Helmet: A properly fitted riding helmet is crucial for safety.
 Always wear one during lessons.
+Snell Certified helmets have the best safety rating.

 Riding Pants: Comfortable riding pants or breeches will help you move freely and prevent chafing.
+Look for paints with full seat grip for extra security in the saddle.

 Gloves: Riding gloves can improve your grip on the reins and protect your hands.

 Saddle and Bridle: These are typically provided by the riding school, but it is good to understand their function and care.
+How to tell it it fits correctly and is in proper condition.

 Building a Relationship with Your Horse